-How do you stop flooding?
+Storm Franklin: How do flood prevention schemes work?

 Flood barriers

-The Environment Agency uses a range of temporary or "demountable" flood barriers to provide additional protection to flood-prone areas.
+The Environment Agency uses a range of temporary flood barriers to provide protection in flood-prone areas.

-Lightweight sectional metal barriers are relatively inexpensive, can be placed in various configurations, and can be removed completely when waters recede.
+Lightweight metal barriers are relatively inexpensive, can be placed in various positions, and removed when waters recede.

-Frame barriers consist of rigid frames holding an impermeable membrane and use the weight of the floodwater itself to hold the barrier in place.
+Frame barriers use the weight of the floodwater itself to hold them in place.

-Temporary barriers can also be added to existing permanent flood defences, such as raised embankments, increasing the level of protection.
+Temporary barriers can also be added to permanent flood defences, such as raised embankments, increasing the level of protection.

 Natural flood management

-Natural flood management offers a sustainable approach to managing floods and is intended to complement traditional "hard engineering" techniques, such as flood barriers and concrete walls.
+Simple measures to reduce the flow of water before it reaches larger rivers are also used.

-These schemes rely on a combination of small-scale interventions with the aim of reducing the speed of the flow of converging water before it reaches larger rivers.
+They include the use of small barriers in ditches and fields, or notches cut into embankments, to divert the water into open land.

-Natural flood defence features include small barriers in ditches and fields, or notches cut into embankments, all of which divert the water into open land.
+Letting pools form outside the main channel of a river means water is temporarily removed from the main flow - reducing the power of the floodwaters.

-Letting pools form outside the main channel of the river means the water is temporarily removed from the main flow reducing the power of the floodwaters.
+Natural flood management offers a sustainable approach to managing floods and is intended to complement flood barriers and concrete walls.

 Trees can also help defend against floods.
 Planting more trees catches rainfall and helps take water from the soil - although the Environment Agency says large areas must be reforested to make a real difference.

-Felled trees can also be laid across streams in wooded areas and help push unusually high waters into surrounding woodlands, although such schemes need very careful planning and management.
+Felled trees can also be laid across streams in wooded areas and help push unusually high waters into surrounding woodlands.
+Such schemes need very careful planning and management.

 Sustainable drainage

-Sustainable drainage is a concept often applied to towns and cities which are especially prone to flash flooding after sudden heavy rain.
+Sustainable drainage is often used in towns and cities, which are prone to flash flooding after sudden heavy rain.

-In urban areas, large areas of concrete and tarmac, as well as the roofs of buildings, are impermeable to water.
-Rain is channelled straight into drainage systems which can quickly become overwhelmed.
+This happens in urban areas because large areas of ground are covered in concrete and tarmac.
+Rain is channelled straight into drainage systems, which can become overwhelmed.

-In the UK, the Flood Act of 2010 obliges builders to landscape developments so that water from roofs and driveways seeps into open ground rather than rushing into the water system.
+Builders are now required to landscape developments, so that water from roofs and driveways seeps into open ground rather than rushing into the water system.

-Sustainable drainage guidelines suggest that impermeable surfaces should be replaced with permeable material, allowing rainwater to drain into the ground - a process known as infiltration.
+Guidelines suggest the ground should be able to absorb the water - a process known as infiltration.

-Large "detention basins" can also be built to collect rainwater and hold it, managing the volume of water entering urban rivers, while ponds offer further water-holding capacity.
+Large "detention basins" can also be built to collect rainwater and hold it, while ponds offer further water-holding capacity.

 Dredging rivers

-The basic aim of dredging is to remove silt - a sedimentary material made of fine sand, clay and small-sized particles of rock - from the river's bed, therefore increasing its capacity to carry water downstream.
+The basic aim of dredging is to remove silt - which consists of fine sand, clay and small particles of rock - from the river's bed, potentially increasing its capacity to carry water downstream.

 The process usually involves an excavator, or vacuum pump, mounted on a barge or on the riverbank, to remove silt from the river.

-But the issue of whether rivers should be dredged is not clear cut.
+But the issue of whether rivers should be dredged is not clear-cut.

 The Environment Agency says that while dredging can improve general land drainage, it cannot prevent rivers from flooding, due to the huge volumes of water involved.

-Farmers in Somerset claim a lack of river dredging worsened the impact of the flooding that hit the region in January 2014.
-But planned flood defences in Oxford, for example, have avoided dredging, as it would not provide enough additional capacity to deal with a major flood.
+Prof Dan Parsons from the University of Hull says: "It is the water surface slope of the river, rather than the river bed that is most important in moving water through a landscape.
+In lowland reaches, where rivers meet tidal forces, dredging can actually make matters worse by reducing this surface slope."

-The process is costly, sometimes harmful to the environment, and can weaken riverbanks as well as the foundations of bridges and weirs.
+Dredging is also costly, sometimes harmful to the environment, and can weaken riverbanks as well as the foundations of bridges and weirs.

-After a major flood, large volumes of silt may accumulate in slow-flowing areas and the river may need to be dredged again.
+After a major flood, large volumes of silt may accumulate in slow-flowing areas and the river may need to be dredged repeatedly.

 How much is spent on flood defences?

-Spending peaked in 2014-15 at £786.8m.
-Defra says a lot of that was down to repairing damage after heavy winter storms.
+The government has promised to spend £5.2bn over five years to fund flood defences in England, with £860m being spent on 1,000 schemes this year.

-Why are we seeing so many floods?
+Why are we seeing more floods?

 Flooding can come from all sorts of water sources, including groundwater, reservoirs and surface water.
 But cities and towns that lie on rivers or near the sea are most at risk.